Azure/RAI-vNext-Preview/README.md

 - Retraining of the Error analysis tree on different features is disabled
 - Switching the Error analysis heat map to different features is disabled
 - Viewing the Error analysis tree or heatmap on a smaller subset of your full dataset passed into the dashboard (requires retraining of the tree) is disabled
-- ICE (Individual Conditional Expectation) plots in the feature importance tab for explanations is disabled
+- ICE (Individual Conditional Expectation) plots in the feature importance tab for explanations are disabled
 - Manually creating a What-If datapoint is disabled; you can only view the counterfactual examples already pre-generated by the SDK
 - Causal analysis individual what-if is disabled; you can only view the individual causal effects of each individual datapoint